hybridsjs/hybrids/README.md

 #### NPM/Yarn

-The best way to use Hybrids is to use package manager with bundler:
+The best way to use Hybrids is to use package manager and JavaScript bundler (e.g. [webpack](https://webpack.js.org/)):

 ```bash
 npm install --save @hybrids/core